-On the side of this housing adjacent to the entrance door, at low level, is a push button switch for the electric step and a light switch.
+The bulkhead adjacent to the entrance door houses, at low level, a push button switch for the electric step, and a light switch.
 This switch will turn on the overhead locker lighting, whether or not the electric control panel is on, to provide sufficient light to safely enter the vehicle.